Best copy (plus correction)

 Some time later I discovered that in Microwave,

-the two modes were known.
+the two modes were known (but not the two velocities – IC, 2014).
 However, working in digital electronics,

 knowledge in the Microwave camp was not available to me.
 I reference Oliver